BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### BLESSING OF THE VALAR

 **DURATION: INSTANT**

-*The words spoken by the caster are imbued with power, those who hear them find their hope renewed; arrows seem to miss and what would have been fatal blows become no more than a close call.*

 This power targets one friendly model within range.
 They immediately recover a Fate point spent earlier in the battle.
 This may not take a model's Fate beyond its starting level.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount recovers the Fate point.